 read between the lines

 What does read between the lines mean?
 Idiom Meaning: discover a meaning that is hidden Examples of this Idiom in Movies & TV Shows: Once Upon a Time in Mexico (2003) Time of Scene: ~00:02:45 Belini: This story is well-traveled.
-It might have picked up some embellishments along the way.
-Just read […]
+It might have picked up some embellishments […]

 loose cannon

 What does loose cannon mean?
 Idiom Meaning: unpredictable or uncontrollable person Examples of this Idiom in Movies & TV Shows: Blackkklansman (2018) Time of Scene: ~01:15:30 David Duke: Thanks for getting back to me.
 Listen, I think we need a new leader.
-Someone everyone can unite behind.
-I just don’t think I’m […]
+Someone everyone can unite behind. […]

 get rid of

-What does get rid ofĀ mean?
+What does get rid of mean?
 Idiom Meaning: throw away or dispose of something Examples of this Idiom in Movies & TV Shows: Mulholland Drive (2001) Time of Scene: ~00:11:36 Dan: I had a dream about this place.
 Herb: Oh boy.
 Dan: See what I mean?
-Herb: Okay.
-So you had a dream […]
+Herb: Okay. […]

 keep calm